adas1gupta/Leetcode/Graphs/Clone-Graph/README.md

     - Return the copy as that will be the answer/head of the new graph.
  - return dfs(node) if node is not null and if it is, return None

+ - Algorithm is basically knowing which copy to grab based on the original node by using a dictionary -> using dfs to traverse the graph -> create a copy of the node using Node(node.val) -> storing the copy in the dictionary -> going through the neighbors of the original and appending the copy of the neighbors (using dfs call) to the neighbors array for the copy.

 ## 🧪 Code
 See `solution.py`